neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-before-fop.md

 - A tiny container of Vaseline: Soothes your dry skin and works well as a stove repair lubricant.
 - A packet of "Wet Ones" wipes: Because sometimes it's nice to feel a tiny bit clean.
 - A nail clipper: Because packing packs tends to lead to hangnails and everyone will be grateful for relief from those.
+- An extra stuff sack: You can put your surprises and personal items in this so FOPpers don't rummage through it when putting up/taking down the bear bag.